soderlind/wp-loupe/docs/tutorial/README.md

     A2 -- "Uses utility functions" --> A8
     A3 -- "Performs diagnostics with" --> A8
     A4 -- "Routes search requests to" --> A0
-    A4 -- "Can trigger reindexing" --> A1
+    A4 -- "Can trigger batched reindexing" --> A1
     A4 -- "Manages database via API" --> A3
     A4 -- "Reflects schema status" --> A2
     A4 -- "Uses diagnostics for API" --> A8